leandrosilvaferreira/giantswarm-firstapp-java/README.md

-# Getting Started with Java, Redis, and Docker on Giant Swarm
+# Getting Started with Java, Mongo, and Docker on Giant Swarm

 This is a simple example that demonstrates how to write a microservice in Java and deploy it on [Giant Swarm](https://giantswarm.io/).
-It pings an external API and caches the data in a Redis cache.
+It pings an external API and uses MongoDB as a cache.

-Check out the full tutorial here:
+Check out the full tutorial (with Redis) here:

 https://docs.giantswarm.io/guides/your-first-service/java/